Stevie Ryan: Death and lawsuit

 Ryan was found dead in her home due to an apparent suicide by hanging on July 1, 2017, at the age of 33.

 In 2018, it was reported that the late actress's parents brought a lawsuit against nurse practitioner Gerald Baltz after it was learned that Baltz, who for two years had provided Ryan with psychiatric care, had an inappropriate sexual relationship with Ryan months before her death.
-Baltz allegedly issued Ryan prescriptions for about 10 drugs used to treat a range of conditions — including depression, schizophrenia and bipolar disorder — without providing “clear rationale for prescribed medications,” according to the accusation.
+Baltz allegedly issued Ryan prescriptions for about 10 drugs used to treat a range of conditions — including depression, schizophrenia and bipolar disorder — without providing "clear rationale for prescribed medications," according to the accusation.
 He also allegedly failed to seek supervision for her when she was suicidal.
 In 2019, Ryan's parents, Baltz, and Baltz's company Baltz Psychiatry Nursing, settled in the L.A.
 County Superior Court case for $200,000, according to a settlement notice filed with the court.
-On March 3, 2022, it was reported that Baltz was fired out of his California medical license.
+On March 3, 2022, it was reported that Baltz was stripped of his California medical license.